Jessicaluana2693/TripleTen-Test-for-technical-editors/README.md

 Be sure to use a suitable development environment like PyCharm or VScode to make writing and running your tests easier.

 #### PS:
-- The question 05 is in PDF format and will be delivery in the email.
+- The question 05 is in PDF format

 #### Contatos /  Contacts:
 Jéssica Luana Oliveira – [LinkedIn](https://www.linkedin.com/in/jessica-oliveira-lima) | jessicaluana2693@gmail.com